ThiagoRGoveia/nfe-facil-api/src/core/documents/application/use-cases/requirements/process-document.use-case.md

 | file        | invoice.pdf                    |
 | webhook_url | https://my-service.com/webhook |

-**Then** a new document process should be created with status "pending"
+**Then** a new file process should be created with status "pending"
 **And** the PDF should be uploaded to S3
 **And** the processing should be initiated asynchronously
 **And** when processing completes: